1.11.2021

 5 min read

-Earny closes its seed capital round with the aim of automating payroll in Switzerland.
+Earny its seed funding round with the goal of automating payroll in Switzerland.

 Share this article

-"Believe it or not, accountants, SMEs and employees still send each other emails and Excel files containing sensitive payroll data.
-This data is then re-entered into payroll software, be it Abacus or Cresus," says co-founder Bassil Eid.
+“Believe it or not, accountants, SMEs, and employees continue to send each other emails and Excel files containing sensitive payroll data.
+This data is then re-entered into payroll software, whether it be Abacus or Cresus, says co-founder Bassil Eid.

-"We were inspired by an American payroll start-up called Gusto, which raised $175 million in August 2021 for a valuation of $10 billion and claiming 200,000 SME customers," says Guillaume Dubray, CEO of Polytech Ventures.
-"In Switzerland, we have nearly 600,000 SMEs employing 3 million Swiss people.
-What's more, 45,000 new SMEs are created every year.
-Today alone, 137 new SMEs have been created."
+“We were inspired by an American payroll startup called Gusto, which raised $175 million in August 2021 for a valuation of $10 billion and claiming 200,000 SME customers," says Guillaume Dubray, CEO of Polytech Ventures.
+"In Switzerland, we have nearly 600,000 SMEs that employ 3 million Swiss people.
+In addition, 45,000 new SMEs are created every year.
+Today alone, 137 new SMEs were created."

-On average, SMEs pay between CHF 25 and 50 per employee per month to manage payroll with an accountant.
-This cost is generally included in a larger package of accounting services invoiced annually.
-Accountants hope to make payroll management profitable and earn their margins on value-added services.
-"For our accounting firm, payroll is fairly administrative.
-We collect data, enter it into software and send it back.
-All this is done manually, with e-mails, Excel files, PDFs and re-entry into our payroll tool.
-With Earny, we can save time and no longer wait idly for the data to arrive", says Sven Roost, Managing Partner of the accounting firm Infeas.
+On average, SMEs pay between CHF 25 and CHF 50 per employee per month to manage payroll with an accountant.
+This cost is usually included in a broader set of accounting services billed annually.
+Accountants hope to make payroll management profitable and achieve their margins on value-added services.
+"For our accounting firm, payroll is quite administrative.
+We collect data, enter it into software, and send it back.
+All of this is done manually with emails, Excel files, PDFs, and re-entry into our payroll tool.
+With Earny, we can save time and no longer wait idly for the data to arrive," says Sven Roost, managing partner at accounting firm Infeas.

-The landscape of SME applications in Switzerland is changing.
-"We're seeing a strong verticalization in Switzerland with companies like Ledgy, Yokoy and others showing similarities to the US market," says Eid, who worked as an interim CFO in the Bay Area using US applications for his customers.
+The landscape of applications for SMEs in Switzerland is changing.
+"We are seeing strong verticalization in Switzerland with companies such as Ledgy, Yokoy, and others that show similarities with the US market," says Eid, who has worked as an interim CFO in the Bay Area using US applications for his clients.

-Earny was founded in May 2021 and has already obtained Swissdec Lohnstandard-CH (ELM) 4.0 certification for its payroll application by purchasing the Mega Salaires product.
-In response, Eid said: "It usually takes two years to launch a payroll application in Switzerland and obtain Swissdec ELM certification.
-We purchased an existing Swissdec ELM-certified application, Mega Salaires, and are using this as our database so that we can concentrate on redesigning the user interface.
-The entire Earny solution is not yet fully ELM certified.
-We are aiming for Lohnstandard-CH (ELM) 5.0 certification, and we have an excellent starting point thanks to the acquisition of Mega Salaires".
+Earny founded in May 2021 and has already obtained Swissdec Lohnstandard-CH (ELM) 4.0 certification for its payroll application by purchasing the Mega Salaires product.
+In response to this, Eid said: "It usually takes two years to launch a payroll application in Switzerland and obtain Swissdec ELM certification.
+We purchased an existing Swissdec ELM-certified application, Mega Salaires, and are using it as a database so that we can focus on redesigning the user interface.
+The entire Earny solution Earny yet fully ELM certified.
+We are aiming for Lohnstandard-CH (ELM) 5.0 certification and have an excellent starting point thanks to the acquisition of Mega Salaires."
 Swissdec guarantees that payroll software can accurately calculate payroll in all employee situations.
-It's a guarantee of quality for payroll software.
+This is the seal of quality for payroll software.

 Author-Trice